laboon/CS1530_Summer2018/deliverables/1/deliverable1.md

 Remember that stories must meet the "definition of done" - functionality been tested, code has been reviewed and approved by another member of the team, and any necessary documentation is included.

 It is a good idea to "batch" related user stories together and have the same person work on them.

+These stories should be filed as GitHub issues and added to the Product Backlog (using GitHub projects).
+They should also be assigned to users.
+For the first sprint, all of these stories should start in the Sprint Backlog.
+You may start adding additional user stories or other tasks to the Product Backlog, but this is not necessary.

+As part of Sprint Planning, you should also add the number of story points.
+These should be part of the issue description along with a brief summary.
+The full user story should be included as the main comment.

+We will go over adding issues and user stories in class.

 ## Code Review